 The Dalia Dippolito case was quite the sensation for the longest time, not only because of the nature of the crime but also the manner in which the truth regarding the case came to light.
 It seems her case might become the talk of the town again after featuring on ABC 20/20 in an episode titled “Down payment on death”.
 For those who are not familiar with the case, here’s a quick recap of the events.

 Dippolito was an escort when she met Michael Dippolito.
 The two fell in love and got married soon after.
 However, it didn’t seem like it was all love on Dippolito’s part when she was found to have hired a hitman to murder her husband.
 Little did Dippolito know then that the hitman she hired was an undercover cop.
 The Boynton Beach police got a tip from one of Dalia’s ex-lovers, Mohamed Fawzi Shihadeh, in 2009 that Dalia was planning on killing her husband.
-It was after this that she was caught on camera with an undercover cop posing as a hitman saying that she wanted her husband dead.
-The video was then made public, in which she said: “I am determined already.
+It was after this that she was caught on camera with an undercover cop posing as a hitman, saying that she wanted her husband dead.
+The video was then made public, and she said: “I am determined already.
 I am positive, like 5000 percent sure,”

 This was then followed by a make-believe situation the Boynton Beach police staged in which they dressed up the area near her house like a crime scene and informed Dalia that her house was robbed and her husband was killed in the process.
 All of this was caught on camera by the TV show, ‘Cops.’

-The video of Dalia breaking down in front of the police officers, circulated quite the rounds on national television when the news broke out.
+The video of Dalia breaking down in front of the police officers circulated quite the rounds on national television when the news broke out.
 Her husband, Michael Dippolito, was then informed of how she had planned to murder him.

 Court Trials and Verdicts